Effects of weather

 Pasture and grazing considerations

 When applying insecticide to pasture or hay land, check to make sure that the insecticide is registered for all species of forage in the mix.
-An example of this is Decis.
-It is only registered on alfalfa for seed production, not for forage.

 Check with your local chemical dealers.
 They may be able to direct you to a spreader.